Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 Eagles stats and trends

-- In games that Philadelphia amasses over 360.2 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Philadelphia piles up more than 360.2 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Eagles have four giveaways this season, while the Buccaneers have eight takeaways.
+- This season the Eagles have four turnovers, four fewer than the Buccaneers have takeaways (8).

 Home and road insights